Queen (Queen album): "Keep Yourself Alive"

-Brian May wrote "Keep Yourself Alive" after the band had been formed but before John Deacon joined, as confirmed by former bass player Barry Mitchell (on an unofficial question and answer session held on an online forum).
+Brian May wrote "Keep Yourself Alive" after the band had been formed but before John Deacon joined, as confirmed by former bass player Barry Mitchell.
 According to May in a radio special about their 1977 album, News of the World, he had penned the lyrics thinking of them as ironic and tongue-in-cheek, but their sense was completely changed when Mercury sang them.
 Taylor and May sing the vocal bridge of the song.

 "Doing All Right"

 "Doing All Right" was written by Brian May and Tim Staffell while in Smile, but was never released by Smile.
 This is one of the few Queen songs to feature May on the piano.
 He also played his old Hallfredh acoustic guitar on this track, and on later tracks such as "White Queen (As It Began)" and "Jealousy".
-The band played this song as early as 1970, and it was notable as the band's first song Freddie Mercury played live on the piano.
+The band played this song as early as 1970, and was the band's first song that Mercury played live on the piano.
 Staffell sang it when it was a Smile song, and Mercury tried to sing in the same manner when it became a Queen song.
-This song was played at nearly every Queen show from mid-1975 through the end of 1976, and was played occasionally during 1977.